-Queenstown Lakes District is currently at Red under the COVID-19 Protection Framework.
-All Queenstown Lakes Library branches are open; however we have some requirements in place to keep our staff and our community safe when you are visiting the libraries.
+Queenstown Lakes and the Central Otago Districts are currently at Orange under the COVID-19 Protection Framework.
+All Queenstown Lakes and Central Otago Library branches are open; however we have some requirements in place to keep our staff and our community safe when you are visiting the libraries.

 Here are some answers to frequently asked questions below.
 If your query is not included, please email us at firstname.lastname@example.org and library staff will be happy to help you.

-What do I need to know when visiting libraries under Red?
+What do I need to know when visiting libraries under Orange?

 When visiting all our library branches, we ask that you please: